VinitKumar01/2025-Daily-Code-Logs/README.md

 28-9-2025 || Learnt about structs, interfaces, go routines and channels in Go.

 29-9-2025 || Learnt basics go http package in go by making a basic crypto finder.

+30-9-2025 || Learnt serving static files with http using go also using templates.
+Also created rest apis in go.